h908714124/javols/README.md

 ### Skew rules

-Whether or not a key is considered optional is determined by its type.
+Whether a key is considered *required* or *optional* is determined by its type.
 These are the rules if no mapper is defined:

 Parameter type                      | Skew